publisha/publisha.github.io/_screencasts/id2iba_recipeBook.md

 Fried Eggs and Bacon  | Tomato Salad  |  Seared Tuna and Potato Salad Porridge  | Fishcakes  |  Lamb Burgers and Sweet Potato Fries Muesli  | Omelette  |  Chicken Risotto with Asparagus

+In this type of recipe book, you have 3 Sections (InDesign calls them Chapters) called Breakfast, Lunch, Dinner and then the recipes are inside those.
+For this situation you can rename the `Sections` as recipes.